omundy/learn-git-milestones/README.md

     |-- learn-git-milestones
   ```

-  1. Open your new repository in Atom (with Github Desktop or drag the `my-awesome-project` project folder onto the Atom icon in your dock)
+  1. Open your new repository in VS Code (with Github Desktop or drag the `my-awesome-project` project folder onto the VS Code icon in your dock)
   1. ✏️ Add a README file: `README.md`
   1. ✏️ In the README write your name and the date
   1. ✏️ Use some [Markdown tags](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)